Workshop on Landscape Connectivity Assessment

 Structural Landscape Connectivity Assessment for Biodiversity and Land Management

-We invite you to join an end-user workshop to learn about a collaborative NSERC Alliance project (2023-2025) between the University of Toronto and ABMI.
+We held an end-user workshop to learn about a collaborative NSERC Alliance project (2023-2025) between the University of Toronto and ABMI.
 The project aims to facilitate structural landscape connectivity assessment and its implementation in land management.
-This workshop is an opportunity for you to provide input early on to ensure that the outcomes of the project will serve the needs of end-users.
+This workshop was opportunity to provide input early on to ensure that the outcomes of the project will serve the needs of end-users.

-This event will be hosted entirely online on May 16, 2023.
-The agenda is as follows:
+This event was entirely online on May 16, 2023.
+The event included breakout rooms to discuss the following topics:

 Background: